-CPRE Oxfordshire welcomes the principle of strategic planning for the county, allowing consideration of the cumulative impacts of development and actively involving Oxfordshire residents in the choices to be made.
+CPRE Oxfordshire welcomes the principle of strategic planning for the County, providing it allows consideration of the cumulative impacts of development and actively involves Oxfordshire residents in the choices to be made.

 But the fundamental question is - who is this Plan for?